RUCAIBox/CORE/README.md

 ## Acknowledgement

-The implementation is based on the open-source recommendation library [RecBole](https://github.com/RUCAIBox/RecBole).
+The implementation is based on the open-source recommendation library [RecBole](https://github.com/RUCAIBox/RecBole) and [RecBole-GNN](https://github.com/RUCAIBox/RecBole-GNN).

 Please cite the following papers as the references if you use our codes or the processed datasets.